We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While they’re great at gunk-busting, sticky pore strips can also be irritating on the skin, especially if used frequently.
 It can also be hard to find what works best for your skin.

 We’re here to help by rounding up some of the best options out there.
-Read on for our top eight choices for your nose and T-zone.
+Read on for our top choices for your nose and T-zone.

 When choosing pore strips for this list, we looked at ingredients and online reviews.
 We aimed to include different price points and types of strips, like strips for the chin and forehead.